Raoul Wallenberg Centre for Human Rights: Heroes of humanity

-Boris Nemtsov, a Russian liberal politician that vehemently opposed Vladimir Putin, was assassinated on 27 February 2015 in central Moscow weeks after expressing concern that Putin would try to assassinate him.
-Nemtsov was a harsh critic of Putin's corruption and his annexation of Crimea and a strong advocate for democracy and the adoption of the Magnitsky Act.
+Boris Nemtsov, a Russian liberal politician that opposed Vladimir Putin, was assassinated on 27 February 2015 in central Moscow weeks after expressing concern that Putin would try to assassinate him.
+Nemtsov was a harsh critic of Putin's corruption and his annexation of Crimea and a strong advocate for democracy and the adoption of the Magnitsky Act sanctions against Russia.

-The RWCHR has taken steps to commemorate this hero of humanity.
+The RWCHR has taken steps to commemorate Nemtsov.
 On 8 February 2018, the RWCHR co-hosted a screening of the documentary "Nemtsov" at Queen's Park, Toronto, Canada, preceding a discussion with the RWCHR's chair, Vladimir Kara-Murza and Peter MacKay.
 On 9 March 2016, the RWCHR co-sponsored the first annual Boris Nemtsov Memorial Russia Freedom Forum.
 The RWCHR has also co-authored an Op-Ed in the Ottawa Citizen urging the Canadian Government to follow the United States and Lithuania's lead in adopting Nemtsov commemorations by doing such things as renaming a park or bridge.